baerchen201/LethalShipSort/README.md

 the items will be put there.
 That way, no items will be floating mid-air.

-However, if you prefer your items to be at the exact position you specified, you can disable this with the `UseRaycast` config value.
+However, if you prefer your items to be at the exact position you specified, you can disable this with the `X` flag.

 ### Delayed sorting